TeskaLabs/asab-webui/doc/tree-menu.md

 	- `resource`: string, resource granting display disabled tree-menu-item elements

-	- `resources`: array, list of resources that the user has
+	- `resources`: resources: array, list of resources that the user has assigned